 Also, M.U.D. is providing its emergency water tank truck in the YMCA parking lot in Glenwood, IA, on Thursday, March 21 and Friday, March 22, from 12 to 7 p.m.
 Residents can bring up to two one-gallon jugs to fill with water at a time.

 M.U.D. will assist victims of the flood with their M.U.D. gas and water utilities by suspending billing, inspecting gas and water services, and payment plans.
 Please contact M.U.D. at 402.554.6666 for assistance.

 M.U.D. provides drinking water to customers in Omaha, Bellevue, Bennington, Carter Lake, La Vista, Ralston, Waterloo and the Papio-Missouri Natural Resources District (which supplies water to Fort Calhoun).For updates, check the District’s website at https://www.mudomaha.com/ or Twitter at https://twitter.com/mudomahane

-About Metropolitan Utilities District of Omaha: M.U.D. provides safe, reliable, and cost-effective natural gas and water services to our community.
-We serve safe drinking water to 208,256 customers in the metropolitan Omaha area and maintain nearly 27,000 hydrants for fire protection.
-As the fifth largest public gas utility in the United States, we also serve natural gas to 224,950 customers.
+About Metropolitan Utilities District of Omaha: M.U.D. provides safe, reliable and cost-effective natural gas and water services to our community.
+We serve drinking water to 214,142 customers in the metropolitan Omaha area and maintain 27,000 hydrants for fire protection.
+The District’s water meets or exceeds all federal and state standards for drinking water.
+The District also is the fifth largest public gas utility in the United States, serving natural gas to 229,365 customers.
 We are a public utility and proud to be customer-owned.
 The District is governed by a board of seven directors, elected by our customer-owners.
 Visit www.mudomaha.com for more information.